yusrilarzaqi/Kuliah/other/Algoritma Pemrogramman/12. Mengenal Algoritm Djikstra & Struktur Data Directed Acyclic Graph | DAG/README.md

 - If you want to find the shortest path in a graph that has negative weight edges, there's an algorithm for that!
 It's called the **Bellman Ford algorithm**.
 - Bellman Ford is out of the scope of this book, but you can find some great explanations online.

+## Implementation

+- Let's see how to implement Dijkstra's algorithm in code.
+Here's the graph I'll use for the example.
+-